jt2002/Neural-Style-Transfer-Sample/README.md

 - The training took 196.4 seconds on MacBook Pro 2.3GHz 8-core i9
   - Training on GPU for at least 10 epochs and 100 steps per epoch is highly recommended

-- The model utilizes the pretrained image classification network VGG19
-- These layers are available
+- The model utilizes the pretrained image classification network VGG19 where these layers are available
 ```
 block1_conv1
 block1_conv2